savi-lang/savi/docs/intro-vs-pony.md

   - is sendable
   - appropriate for cases where you want to define and call functions on a type without allocating an instance of it at runtime (i.e. stateless "singleton" types, or stateless "class methods" defined on a stateful type)

-As you might expect from the description, primitives in Mare have a capability of `non` (rather than `val`, as they do in Pony).
+As you might expect from the description, primitives in Savi have a capability of `non` (rather than `val`, as they do in Pony).
 As a result, even stateful types can be used "like a primitive" by defining `non` functions on them - such functions can be called without an allocated instance of the type.
-This replaces the common pattern in Pony of defining a "utility primitive" alongside a stateful type (e.g. `primitive Promises` alongside `actor Promise` from the Pony standard libarary) - in Mare, all these functions can be within the same type without any inconvenience.
+This replaces the common pattern in Pony of defining a "utility primitive" alongside a stateful type (e.g. `primitive Promises` alongside `actor Promise` from the Pony standard libarary) - in Savi, all these functions can be within the same type without any inconvenience.
 Moreover, all types become first-class values, just like primitives.

 However, because it is safe, we allow typechecking of primitives capabilities to ignore capabilities, which smooths over certain issues with migrating Pony code where you were depending on primitives to be a subtype of `val` or `box`, as well as new patterns, such as dependency-injecting a primitive where a mutable type is expected.
 A primitive can have no field-accessing methods, so this is all safe and allowable.